DomIRC/domirc.github.io/registration/index.markdown

 ### Domain name channels

+> **Warning:** The DNS field checking module isn't available yet.
+Verifications are currently done by hand.

 In order to register a channel matching your domain name (*e.g.* #domain.tld) you have to set a TXT record as `DomIRC <nick>` (case insensitive) on the domain root or any subdomain you wish to register on the network.
 You will need to replace `<nick>` by the nickname you use on DomIRC in order to prove your domain name ownership.
 If you're not able to add a TXT DNS record on your domain root, put `@` in the subdomain field.